 Scalding can occur due to exposure to extremely hot liquids such as boiling water, hot coffee, and excessively hot baths.
 Gas exposure can cause scalding as can contact with hot metal or hot glass.
 Scalding can seriously injure adults and is known to cause the death of infants and young children.

 Electric currents due to defective products can run right through someone’s body.
 Electrical burns often cause death.
 Common sites where electrical burns can take a life or injure someone for life include construction sites where electricity is often unstable.
 Electrical failures at the home are quite common.
 Businesses can be held accountable ton non-employees if they failed to follow standard workplace safety guidelines.
-Homeowners can be held liable if they failed to use proper precaution.
+Homeowners can be held liable if they failed to use proper precautions.

 These types of burns can be catastrophic.
 Chemical burns usually occur due to skin contact with toxic substances.
 Inhaling hazardous materials can damage the lungs and internal organs.